ansoniikun/batOS/README.md

 2. Add to start menu applications array
 3. Implement required props and methods

-## 🤝 Contributing
+## Contributing

-We welcome contributions from the community!
-Please read our [Contribution Guidelines](CONTRIBUTING.md) before submitting any changes.
+Contributions from the community are welcome!
+Please read the [Contribution Guidelines](CONTRIBUTING.md) before submitting any changes.

 ### Before Submitting
 - **Preview Required**: Please include a screenshot or video preview of your changes